64032466/f5-agility-labs-waf/docs/class9/module1/lab1.rst

-Lab 1 - Use the Guided Configuration to Build a WAF Policy
+Lab 1 - Use the Secure Guided Configuration to Build a WAF Policy
 ------------------------------------------------------------------------
 Objective
 ~~~~~~~~~~~~~~~~